shxdow/shxdow.github.io/about.md

 Hi!
-I'm a computer engineering student interested in cryptography, low level security, maths and too many other things to list here.
+I'm a computer engineering student interested in cryptography, low level security, maths, books and too many other things to list here.

 <div class="pagination">
   <!-- {% if site.author.email %} -->